tsackton/taelgar/People/Deno'qai/Safri.md

 whereabouts:
 - {type: away, start: 1748-10-25, linkText: in the forest valleys of, location: Sentinel Range}
 ---
-%% Tim - I cleaned up a bit, not sure if you have more notes here or whether the rest is intentionally mysterious %%
 # Safri
 >[!info]+ Biographical Info
 > A [[Deno'qai]] [[Humans|human]] (she/her)